ddierschow/bamca/README.md

 ...BIG things:

-   * Convert rendering code to Jinja2
+   * Convert more rendering code to Jinja2
    * Add an API
    * Create a mobile-frendly site
    * Redesign the database schema